Athletics at the 2018 Commonwealth Games – Women's discus throw

 The women's discus throw at the 2018 Commonwealth Games, as part of the athletics programme, took place in the Carrara Stadium on 12 April 2018.

+The winning margin was 7.85 metres which as of 2024 remains the only time the women's discus throw has been won by more than 7 metres at these games.

 Records

 Prior to this competition, the existing world and Games records were as follows: